fengtan/ldap-explorer/CONTRIBUTING.md

 - Join multivalue search results with a carriage return instead of a comma (not supported by webview ui toolkit grids)
 - Progress bar when revealing deeply-nested DN's in the tree (command `Reveal DN in tree`)
 - Localization https://github.com/microsoft/vscode-nls
-- Ability to reorder / sort bookmarks and connections
+- Ability to reorder / sort bookmarks, connections and CA certificates
 - Always show LDAP search results in the same tab (instead of opening a new tab every time the user clicks `Search`)
 - Tree items with no child should not be expandable, although VS Code does not seem to allow changing the collapsible state after the tree item has been created (see `EntryTreeDataProvider.getTreeItem()`)